allpix-squared/allpix-squared/src/modules/DepositionPointCharge/README.md

 * `spot_size`: Width of the Gaussian distribution used to smear the position in the `spot` model.
 Only one value is taken and used for all three dimensions.
 * `scan_coordinates`: Coordinates to scan over, a combiantion of x, y, z.
 Defaults to `x y z`, i.e. all three spatial coordinates.
 The `position`parameter is used to determine the value of the coordiantes that are not scanned over if a partial scan is requested, and the start offset of the scan for the other coordinates.

+### Plotting parameters

+- `output_plots` : Determines if output plots should be generated.
+Disabled by default.
+- `output_plots_bins_per_um` : Number of bins per micrometer in all directions in the 2D histograms used to plot deposition position.
+Only used if `output_plots` is enabled.

 ## Usage

 Example configuration for a point source at a defined position around which 100 charge carriers are deposited with a Gaussian distribution: